The Dazed cover star is set to produce, and possibly star in a new film – plus Samuel Ross’s new watch collab and Tremaine Emory’s Converse sneakers

 To mark the launch of his new Fred Perry collection, designer Nicholas Daley has worked with the brand to offer a grant for young musicians.
 Applicants will have their work reviewed by “a diverse and experienced judging panel” including Don Letts, Obongjayar, and Nabihah Iqbal.
 Read more here.

-Samuel Ross has designed a Hublot watch
+Samuel Ross has partnered with Hublot

 Phygital fashion week might be here to stay